chengxi600/RLStuff/README.md

 # RLStuff
 A collection of me playing around with Reinforcement Learning and other stuff.
-See more of my stuff on my [blog.](https://chengxi600.medium.com/)
+See more on my [blog.](https://chengxi600.medium.com/)

 ## Blog Posts